Federal Europe: Proposals for closer union

 Several pan-European institutions exist separate from the EU.
 The European Space Agency counts almost all EU member states in its membership, but it is independent of the EU and its membership includes nations that are not EU members, notably Switzerland, Norway and as a result of Brexit, the United Kingdom.
 The European Court of Human Rights (not to be confused with the European Court of Justice) is also independent of the EU.
 It is an element of the Council of Europe, which like ESA counts EU members and non-members alike in its membership.
+The European Political Community is an intergovernmental organization which was founded in 2022 and calls for greater cooperation among European nations, with 47 European states participating.

 At present, the European Union is a free association of sovereign states (a de facto, but not de jure, confederation) designed to further their shared aims.
 Other than the vague aim of "ever closer union" in the Solemn Declaration on European Union, the EU (meaning its member governments) has no current policy to form a federal union.
 However, in the past Jean Monnet, a person associated with the EU and its predecessor the European Economic Community, did make such proposals.
 A wide range of other terms are in use to describe the possible future political structure of Europe as a whole and/or the EU.
 Some of them, such as "United Europe", are used often and in such varied contexts, but they have no definite constitutional status.

 In the United States of America, the concept enters serious discussions of whether a unified Europe is feasible and what impact increased European unity would have on the United States of America's relative political and economic power.
 Glyn Morgan, a Harvard University associate professor of government and social studies, uses it unapologetically in the title of his book The Idea of a European Superstate: Public Justification and European Integration.
 While Morgan's text focuses on the security implications of a unified Europe, a number of other recent texts focus on the economic implications of such an entity.
 Important recent texts here include T. R. Reid's The United States of Europe and Jeremy Rifkin's The European Dream.
 Neither the National Review nor the Chronicle of Higher Education doubt the appropriateness of the term in their reviews.